TyrangYang/TyrangYang_blog_jekyll/_posts/2019-08-28-concurrent-programming-1.md

 Process synchronization: Ensure the instructions are executed in certain order.

-Synchronization is irrelevent if processes do not interact with each other.
+Synchronization is irrelevant if processes do not interact with each other.

 Concurrency, and hence process synchronized, is useful only when processes interact with each other.